mostafa-elabbasy/pet/README.md

 ```

 the report will create in target/site/jacoco
-you can open it from target/site/jacoco/index.html
+and you can open it from target/site/jacoco/index.html